Back

 • Purpose-built tools run domain-specific quality checks that generic evaluations miss

-Your experience using each type of AI tool will vary based on how you structure your inputs, what features your plan includes, and what you're actually trying to accomplish.
-As you experiment with both, you'll discover which works best for each use case.
+Your experience using each type of AI tool will vary based on how you structure your inputs, what features your plan includes, and what you are trying to accomplish.
+As you experiment with both, you will discover which works best for each use case.

 General-purpose LLMs are generally good for: